About the Book

 CHAPTER 1 – LEADERSHIP CHOICES – This chapter provides ideas about who should be in leadership roles on committees, elder boards, and staff.
 Nathan shares real life stories while providing examples and direction on how and where meetings should take place, how to write short but meaningful meeting minutes, and how to develop long-term ministry strategies.

 CHAPTER 2 – STAFFING YOUR BEST – This chapter covers topics like how much should you pay low-wage employees (office staff), new trends in staffing positions, how to keep the best employees/pastors, deciding on employee business hours, and sabbaticals.

 CHAPTER 3 – BUSINESS OFFICE PRACTICES – General administrative and best-practices across a wide variety of business aspects for church leaders to consider and implement.
-Topics include phone/email use and response time for staff, saving money while printing, insider language, ministry and financial planning, and dealing with sex offenders that want to attend church.
+Topics include phone/email use and response time for staff, saving money while printing, insider language, and financial planning.

 CHAPTER 4 – INSURANCE ASSURANCE – Dealing with insurance of various types is never fun, but it’s a necessary and important expense for churches.
 This chapter provides a simplified view of how to minimize costs and reduce liability, while increasing coverage and improving facility care.

 CHAPTER 5 – GIVING, GIVERS, AND GIFTS – A big struggle for pastors is knowing how to increase financial donations without constantly preaching about money from the platform.
 This chapter provides several examples and methods for increasing giving and mastering “the ASK.”